 There are different ways to include length of stay in a cost function.
-The most obvious way is to include it without making any transformations, such that length of stay is a positive integer.
+One way is to include it without making any transformations, such that length of stay is a positive integer.
 Variations on this approach were also considered, such as a set of dummy variables representing different lengths of stay.